Skip to main content

 Non-commercial nor fully standardisedNon-Impact Subcontractor (NIS)Controlled Impact Subcontractor (CIS)High-Risk Impact Subcontractor (HRIS)

-Initially, for its approval as a supplier and on a periodic and planned basis (as it is reflected at the R-002-005 Quality calendar), the JD-004 performs an evaluation of the suppliers based on the capacity, performance, risk and experience of each of the suppliers.
-Said evaluation will be documented in the T-010-001 Suppliers evaluation based on the following criteria:
+The JD-004 performs an evaluation of the suppliers based on the capacity, performance, risk and experience of each supplier.
+The evaluation is documented in R-010-001 Suppliers evaluation based on the following criteria:

 Supplier scorecard